circuits/circuits/docs/source/tutorial/index.rst

 Event Handlers
 --------------

-Let's now extend our little example to say "Hello World!" when it's started.
+Let's now extend our little example to say "Hello World!" when its started.

 .. literalinclude:: 003.py
    :language: python